sg-s/xolotl/docs/reference/xolotl-methods.md

 # copy

-copies a xolotl object. ``copy`` creates an identical copy of a xolotl object that can be manipulated seperately.
+copies a xolotl object. ``copy`` creates an identical copy of a xolotl object that can be manipulated separately.
 Both copies will use the same binary to integrate, unless you add a new component to one of them.

 Syntax: